KSkert/OntheFly/README.md

 OnTheFly is aimed at people who:

 - train **PyTorch models** (classification, regression, etc.) and want more actionability than TensorBoard/print logs
-- are not currently using another trainer, such as Lightning, in your setup.
+- are currently using no trainer or a lightning trainer
-- care about **bad slices / drift / outliers** and don't want to wait until the run is over to investigate
-- prefer a **local, offline** workflow inside VS Code rather than wiring up cloud dashboards
+- prefer a **local, offline** workflow inside VS Code rather than cloud dashboards

 ---